Perth Wave Energy Project, Australia

-Keppel Prince Engineering (Keppel) is providing structural pile foundations and fabrication works for the project.
+Keppel Prince Engineering (Keppel) provided structural pile foundations and fabrication works for the project.

-CETO unit attachment and foundation and CETO tether will be provided by Subsea Riser Products (SRP).
+CETO unit attachment and foundation and CETO tether were provided by Subsea Riser Products (SRP).

-ABB Australia will supply Onshore Plant and Process Control System under a contract awarded in September 2013.
+ABB Australia supplied Onshore Plant and Process Control System under a contract awarded in September 2013.

 Construction of stage one of the projects began in 2010 and it has been operating successfully since April 2011.
 The jack-up rig for drilling the pile foundation for stage one was supplied by Boskalis Australia.
 Stage one was initially not connected to the grid.
 It was only operated as a stand-alone system for about 12 months for testing.

 As part of stage one of the project, a commercial scale CETO unit was deployed in the Sepia Depression in 2010.
 The Sepia Depression is located between Garden Island and Five Fathom Bank.

 The deployed system consisted of the mooring and a CETO unit.
 A telemetry instrumentation buoy was also installed to send data back to shore for confirmation and independent verification of the unit's performance.